WaveEngine/EvergineDocs/manual/extensions/imgui/setup.md

 ![Graphics](images/imgui_features.png)

-## Install Evergine.ImGUI extension
+## Install Evergine.ImGUI Extension

-To start using this extension, just add Evergine.ImGui package to your project using NuGet package manager from Visual Studio.
+To start using this extension, add the Evergine.ImGui package to your project using the NuGet package manager from Visual Studio.

 ```xml
 <PackageReference Include="Evergine.ImGui" Version="2022.9.28.1" />
 ```

-Register the ImGuiManager on your scene:
+Register the ImGuiManager in your scene:

 ```csharp
 public class ImGuiSceneTest : Scene